RaduMarcel/EspressoViews/README.md

 # EspressoViews-
-SQL-based reporting tool for highly complex data structure.
+Slim SQL-based reporting tool for highly complex data structure.
 Express your own view.

 - ### Description:
 A description of your project follows.
 A good description is clear, short, and to the point.
 Describe the importance of your project, and what it does.